-Summer tramping outlook: how to avoid becoming an injury or search and rescue statistic
+How to avoid becoming an injury or search & rescue statistic in summer

 With summer setting in and Kiwis turning their attention to holiday mode, chances are you’re amongst the hundreds of thousands of people dusting off packs, finding the tent and lacing up those boots for an outdoor adventure.